 2. What type of exposure unit are you using?

-3. What inks do you plan to printing with, plastisol or water based?
+3. What inks do you plan on printing with, plastisol ink or water-based ink?

-Well look below and see which one checks most of the boxes on your list.
+Take a look below to see which one checks most of the boxes on your list.

 - Has a much shorter life span